Glen Sather: Edmonton Oilers

 The Oilers' decline was precipitated by poor scouting and drafting in the 1980s.
-This was largely overlooked during their glory years, since their stellar records resulted in them drafting fairly late and Sather was fairly adept at making trades to fill in the pieces.
+This was largely overlooked during their glory years since their stellar records resulted in them drafting fairly late and Sather was fairly adept at making trades to fill in the pieces.
 However, the lack of depth in the minor-league system finally caught up with them when the last veterans from the dynasty years left town.
 This left the Oilers so bereft of talent that Sather was forced to rush many prospects to Edmonton before they had sufficient time to develop.
-While the Oilers dropped to third in the Smythe Division in 1991 and 1992, they had enough heft to make it all the way to the Conference Finals both years.
-The bottom fell out in 1993, when the Oilers missed the playoffs for the first time in their NHL history.
+While the Oilers dropped to third in the Smythe Division in 1991 and 1992, they had enough heft to make it to the Conference Finals both years.
+The bottom fell out in 1993 when the Oilers missed the playoffs for the first time in their NHL history.
 Of the 17 players that Sather chose in the first round from 1982 to 2000, only Jeff Beukeboom in 1983 and Jason Arnott in 1993 turned out to be successful for the Oilers.
 This deficiency was particularly crucial as the Oilers' precarious financial situation in the 1990s kept them from paying their top players enough to keep them in Edmonton, and also locked them out of the market for top free agents.

-After four years out of the playoffs, the Oilers returned to the playoffs in 1997 and would make the postseason in four more seasons.
+The Oilers returned to the playoffs in 1997 and would not miss the postseason again under Sather's management.
 In 1997 and 1998, they managed first-round upsets of the Dallas Stars and Colorado Avalanche, respectively, backstopped by goaltender Curtis Joseph.

-However Sather was unable to retain Joseph, who signed as a free agent with the Toronto Maple Leafs for 1998–99, and the Oilers were eliminated in the opening round of the playoffs by the Stars from 1999 to 2001.
+The heavily-leveraged Pocklington was finally forced to sell the team in 1998, which nearly resulted in the franchise being moved to Houston, Texas by Rockets owner Leslie Alexander.
+However, a local consortium stepped in and made a successful bid to keep the Oilers in Edmonton.
+Sather agreed to remain general manager but was unable to retain Joseph who signed as a free agent with the Toronto Maple Leafs for 1998–99, and the Oilers were eliminated in the opening round of the playoffs by the Stars from 1999 to 2001.
 Sather left the Oilers organization in 2000 and was succeeded as general manager by outgoing head coach Kevin Lowe.
-However, the deficiencies in player development under Sather would hamper the Oilers for several years to come.
-Since 1991–92, they have only finished with 90 or more points five times.
+However, the deficiencies in player development under Sather hampered the Oilers for several years to come.
+Since 1991–92, they have only finished with 90 or more points eight times.